Poofy1/CADBUSI-Database/README.md

 # CADBUSI-Database

-This database manager is designed to process breast ultrasound data from the Mayo Clinic and store it in a structured format, making it easy to manipulate, label, analyze, and prepare for machine learning training.
+Custom database manager that is designed to process breast ultrasound data from the Mayo Clinic and store it in a structured format, making it easy to anonymize, manipulate, label, analyze, and prepare for machine learning training.

 ## Requirements
 - Python 3.8